Lordva/Download_manager/README.md

  - [ ] support files with the same name
  - [ ] support advanced customisation
  - [ ] add clear uninstall script
+ - [ ] add support for every type of file (need to rewrite a large portion of the code)
+ - [ ] translate logs in English (currently in french)

 ## Installation